 Mouth breathing can occur due to an obstructed airway, nasal congestion, or a sleep habit.
 You may think that you’re still getting plenty of oxygen by breathing through your mouth, but the truth is, you aren’t.
 Mouth breathing reduces oxygen absorption capacity in the lungs, shortening your breath.
 It can also dry out your gums and increase the chance of plaque or gum disease and cavities.

-An adjustable bed inclined in an upright position makes it easier to breathe through your nose.
+An adjustable bed inclined in an upright position makes it easier to breathe through your nose, minimizing shortness of breath.
 Nose breathing produces nitric oxide gas, which increases the lung’s oxygen absorption capacity.

 Lying on a flat surface can worsen respiratory disorders, including sleep apnea and snoring.
 These conditions are typically caused by gravity, but elevating your body can reduce symptoms and improve sleep.